We work closely with strategic partners to strengthen systems for integration of maternal mental health services.

 Governmental, South Africa

-Department of Health: Provincial Government of the Western Cape
+- Department of Health: Provincial Government of the Western Cape

-National Department of Health divisions:
+- National Department of Health

-Department of Social Development: Provincial Government of the Western Cape
+- Department of Social Development: Provincial Government of the Western Cape

-Midwife Obstetric Units and Community Health Centres of the Cape Town Metropolitan District
+- Midwife Obstetric Units and Community Health Centres of the Cape Town Metropolitan District

 - Department of Psychiatry and Mental Health

-- School of Nursing
+- The School of Child and Adolescent Health

 - Department of Psychology